-We are engaging with the wind industry to understand their capability in more detail and capturing the information received into operational advice for control engineers.
-This will build our knowledge and skill base to be able to use more wind generation earlier within a restoration
+We are continuing to engage with the wind industry to understand their capability in more detail.
+This enhances our knowledge and skill base to be able to use more wind generation earlier within a restoration.
+It is now clearer to us where the most significant entry-to-market barriers are.
+We will evolve our technical and commercial approaches to ensure that wind and other emergent technologies can participate and enhance their contribution to Restoration.